The Canon Law of the Church of England: Its Implications for Unity

 Creation: May 1987 (The date of original creation or publication, if known)

-Persistent link: https://iarccum.org/doc/956 (Please use this permanent URL in your publications and bookmarks to link to this document.
-The files linked below may be modified, but this record will remain at this location.)
+Persistent link: https://iarccum.org/doc/956 Please use this permanent URL in your publications and bookmarks to link to this document.
+The files below might be moved in the future, but this record will remain at this location.

 Citation: